 - Check expiration dates.
 Medications, food, and even hand sanitizer expire.
 Build a calendar reminder system to rotate stock quarterly.

-Community Mutual Aid and Neighborhood Preparedness Networks
+Community Mutual Aid and Neighborhood Networks

 Coordinate supply runs.
 One person making a grocery run for four households means three fewer people exposed.
 During COVID, I organized rotating supply runs in our neighborhood — one person per week handled shopping for five families using a shared list.
 Total exposure reduced by 80%.
-Total cost in extra effort: minimal.

 Isolation doesn’t mean going it alone.
 Coordinated community action reduces individual risk — that’s not idealism, it’s math.